In this article

 "Why build Uber?
 Because it sucks to be stranded without easy access to reliable transportation."

 The Uber app connects passengers with either drivers of vehicles for hire or ride-sharing services in several cities around the world.

 Their core mission was simple.
 Provide a crowd-sourced solution to the issue of overpriced, hard-to-find taxis, and revolutionize the unwieldy and monopolized taxi industry.

 They have been true to their mission—the app has revolutionized (some say, destroyed) the taxi industry, plugging the huge demand for more transport options, especially in major cities.

 But perhaps the biggest message from Uber is the idea of choice.
 The tagline on their website focuses on you - “Get there - your day belongs to you.”

 The autonomy that Uber provides, whether from choosing what type of Uber you want to take (UberX, UberExec, UberTaxi..), to even what music to play in your cab (from their collaboration with Spotify) is motivated by their desire to give the power of choice to their customers.

 Details like these help make Uber become a brand that stands out.

-Lesson to learn: Solve a issue plaguing an industry, and walk the talk – if you’re going to put something in your mission, make sure you deliver.
+The lesson to learn: Solve an issue plaguing an industry, and walk the talk - if you're going to put something in your mission, make sure you deliver.

 "Why build Bellroy?
 Because a fat wallet is literally a pain-in-the-a**."